Skip to main

 6 Social Work Students: MSW to DSW

-The doctoral students are offered specific integrated, activities such as scientific writing and statistical analysis seminars (monthly and semester-based), which will create opportunities for this cohort to develop and present shared evidence-based science at conferences such as ESH’s Research and Practice Initiative's Day (RAPID).
+The doctoral students were offered specific integrated, activities such as scientific writing and statistical analysis seminars (monthly and semester-based), which created opportunities for cohort members to develop and present evidence-based science at conferences such as ESH’s Research and Practice Initiative's Day (RAPID).

 Pre-Semester Survey: Rating of Usefulness of WLP Program Elements